 What inspired you to become a writer?

 I can remember, I wrote my first poem when I was in 7th grade.
 I wrote it for my friend.
 He was in love with a girl and wanted me to validate his feelings in the form of a poem.
 The taste for writing was sown in my heart out of some inspirations.
 Initially, I developed my reading habit when I was in 3rd grade.
 In fact, all of my siblings were bookworms and in our village, our house was famous as kitaabon wala ghar.
 My elder brother and I used to save our pocket money to buy story books and then we read them secretly in the moonlight together.
 Even our school teachers used to borrow books from us.
 After that, my elder brother, he would write poems, but very carelessly, never tried to keep them safe.
 I was the one who would arrange and edit his poems, this was very insightful for me.
 Lastly, it was my failure to get admission in medical college.
 This failure took me away from science subjects to literature and I took admission in BA English literature.
 It was a turning point in my life.
-I am very thankful to Prof. Dr. Muhammad Azeem Farooqi, my mentor and my guide, he put me on the right track that touched my soul and a new Imran took birth out of me.
+I am very thankful to Prof. Dr. Muhammad Azeem Farooqi, my mentor, my Murshid and my guide, he put me on the right track that touched my soul and a new Imran took birth out of me.